Nonlinear Methods for Shape Optimization Problems in Liquid Crystal Tactoids: Numerical Results

 The previous subproblems allow us to understand the individual effect on the presence of defects with $\tau$ and on the shape's trend of deformation driven by $\omega$.
 Numerically, we demonstrated that nested iteration significantly improved timings for examples with high orientational deformations and a notable improvement in convergence for regions of high spatial deformations.
 In this section, we allow both spatial and orientational movements, with the intention of comparing QN, derived in Section \ref{QN}, with the GD method in Section \ref{PGDDescription}, and seeing the effect of NI on both approaches.

 We validate the same results from Subproblems A \eqref{eq:fsmf} and B \eqref{eq:msff}, while tracking the distribution of the scalar order parameter $S$, the corresponding director field, the converged energy $F^k$, the number of iterations for each grid level, and the runtime in seconds.
 In these numerical experiments, we mimic the Fixed Field model \eqref{eq:msff} tests by holding $\tau$ fixed at $10$ and varying $\omega$ from $0.01$ to $1$.
 Since we allow for spatial and orientational displacements at once, we expect to see an effect from both isotropic surface tension \eqref{eq:lineTensionIntegral} and anchoring \eqref{eq:surfaceAnchoringIntegral} effects.
-Visually, in this case, we see the colloidal particles elongating and virtualizing two defects on the opposite ends of the shape as $\omega$ tends to $1$.
+Visually, in this case, we see the colloidal particles elongating and two defects (emerging possibly outside the tactoid) on the opposite ends of the shape as $\omega$ tends to $1$.
 This is the combined effect of the dynamic interplay of the isotropic and anisotropic strengths on tactoids.

 Similarly to the previous subproblems, we show the NI grid progression on the levels for $\omega= 0.01$ and $\omega = 1$.
 Figure \ref{fig:msmfgrids} illustrates the finite-element mesh evenly distributed throughout the grids in the absence of defects ($\omega=0.01$).
-For $\omega=1$, the vertices of the mesh collect around the two defects as the grids get finer, indicating that the defects are virtualizing as the shape is elongated and the directors are collecting around the defect's region.
+For $\omega=1$, the vertices of the mesh tend to collect around the two defects as the grids get finer.
 For this problem, we also perform equiangulation after each grid refinement to maintain decent mesh quality.